tomjoht/tomjoht.github.io/_posts/2015/7/2015-07-28-learning-dita-scriptorium-course.md

 ---
-title: "LearningDITA.com: A new online learning resource by Scriptorium"
+title: "LearningDITA.com: A new online learning resource for DITA by Scriptorium"
 categories:
 - dita
 - beginners
-keywords:
+keywords: dita, online resource, darwin information typing architecture, scriptorium
 summary: "Learningdita.com is a free online educational resource created by Scriptorium for learning DITA.
-The initial course on their site, "Introduction to DITA," lasts about an hour and will introduce you to core DITA concepts and techniques."
+The initial course on their site, \"Introduction to DITA,\" lasts about an hour and will introduce you to core DITA concepts and techniques."
 ---

 ## A Free Course on DITA